zbrtsn/IONCUBE-Decoder-Loader/README.md

 ```bash
 ./ioncube_encoder.sh -C -x86-64 -82 source_file.php -o target_file.php
 ```
-In the target_file.php section, you can specify the name of the file to be decoded and where it will be saved.
+In the target_file.php section, you can specify the name of the file to be decoded and where it will be saved. <br>
 Like; /var/www/html/decoded-php-app.php

 If I were to do it based on adding a PHP file to my repo, it would look like this: